-Other research interests include sport for social change and international sport for development.
+Other research interests include sport for social change, sport and diplomacy and international sport for development.

 Prior to entering academia, Claire was a Regional Sport and Community Development Manager in London, UK and has worked on sport for development projects in Zambia on behalf of UK Sport.

 Senior Lecturer in Sports Development, University of Hertfordshire

 Loughborough University, BA (Hons) English and Sport Science

 Sport for Adults Aged 50+ Years: Participation Benefits and Barriers, Journal of Physical Activity and Aging